Pfleiderer-Adrian/HybridSampleGeneration/README.md

 ranges and backend compatibility.
 Validation also runs when saving/loading a configuration and creating a backend.
 JSON stores backend parameters directly under `fusion.parameters`; unknown parameter names are rejected.

-For standalone use, pass the backend's `Config` directly, for example `ClassicalFusionBackend(fusion_params=ClassicalFusionConfig(max_alpha=0.9))`, with both classes imported from `fusion_backend.classical` (`Config` aliased as `ClassicalFusionConfig`).
-Backends keep a copy of the parameters.
-The generator recreates its managed fusion backend when parameters, backend name or checkpoint path change; explicitly injected backend instances remain caller-managed.

-Learned checkpoints still store plain parameter dictionaries.
-Explicitly supplied parameters take precedence over checkpoint parameters, and architecture settings must match.
-A standalone learned backend constructed without parameters adopts the saved parameters when loading a checkpoint.

 The classical backend crops the generated anomaly to its target mask, restores its saved extraction scale, matches its intensity to the target context and